 The working group carries out policy and implementation plans in practice together with stakeholder groups.
 Additionally, they align plans on sustainable operations across UT faculties and departments, and report issues arising at faculty of service department back to the other working group members.ChairB.
 Marechal MSc (Brechje)Environment & Sustainability Policy Officer & Programme Manager SEESecretarybc.
-M. Horstman - Boensma (Marja)Secretary SEE Programme, Secretary COV
+M. Horstman - Boensma (Marja)Secretary SEE Programme, Secretary CEF Programme

 - Sustainability Panel

 The sustainability panel is intended as a representative assembly where invested community members can contribute to the governance and policy of UT sustainability matters across portfolios.
 This assembly is due to have its first session in autumn 2023, as a means to follow-up on the tangible outcomes of the Sustainability Dialogues of early 2023.

 - Green Hub Coordinator